TrustPlatform Identity Management

 Manual State Changes in TrustPlatform UI

-Back office operator can resolve applicants in the state In review, by moving them into either Acepted or Rejected state.
+Back office operators can resolve applicants in the state In review, by moving them into either Accepted or Rejected state.
 He can also delete applicants in any state.
-When deleting, the personal data are anonymized, but the record stays in deleted state.
+When deleting, the personal data is anonymized, and the record stays in the Deleted state.

 Changing the States with API